 Notes on PNG (High-Res): Depending on the size of your drawing and the configuration you've selected, your iPad may not have the memory to export one single image.
 In this case, we'll need to export your drawing in "tiles", which you can stitch together using your favorite photo-editing app.
 You may prefer the "Entire Drawing" option, which will export everything scaled to fit on a single image.

-Notes on SVG: While SVG is a generally well-supported, not every application supports every feature.
+Notes on SVG: While SVG is a generally well-supported vector standard, not every application supports every feature.
 You may find that your drawing differs in appearance between apps like Adobe Illustrator, Inkscape, and Firefox, or your strokes may not be initially visible.
 Your data is intact, however - just "select all", and you'll see every single (beautiful) stroke path.

 Notes on DXF: Talk about useful - you can now hand-sketch a CAD drawing, then send it to your laser or 2D mill.
 In the Settings menu under "Exporting", there's an option for "DXF Wireframe Only" in case your CAD program doesn't support line widths and more recent options.